 Externally Defined Values of Global Variables

 Global variables or constants are defined as part of a VIL script.
-The value of a global variable or constant may be specified by an external source, e.g., to customize the build script according to the build environment (similar to properties in ANT [9]).
+The value of a global variable or constant may be specified by an external source, e.g., to customize the VIL script according to the build environment (similar to properties in ANT [9]).
 For externally defined values of variables, initial values are not needed, in particular also not for constants.
 Externally specified values are subject to automated type conversion and variable reference or VIL variable (not expression) substitution based on the VIL script arguments.
 Multiple external property files are processed in sequence so that the variable values defined by external files listed before are overwritten (accidental constant redefinition will lead to an execution error).

 Syntax: